 (2) It is a term of every residential tenancy agreement that the tenant must have vacant possession of the premises on the day on which the tenant is entitled to enter into occupation of the premises under the agreement.

-[Section 40 inserted by No. 60 of 2011 s.
+[Section 40 inserted: No. 60 of 2011 s.
 39.]

 41. Legal impediments to occupation as residence